 The word tumescent means swollen and firm.
 By injecting a large volume of very dilute lidocaine (local anesthetic) and epinephrine (capillary constrictor) into subcutaneous fat, the targeted tissue becomes swollen and firm, or tumescent.
-The tumescent liposuction technique is a method that provides local anaesthesia to large volumes of subcutaneous fat and thus permits liposuction totally by local anaesthesia.
-The tumescent liposuction technique eliminates both the need for general anaesthesia and need for IV narcotics and sedatives.
+The tumescent liposuction technique is a method that provides local anesthesia to large volumes of subcutaneous fat and thus permits liposuction totally by local anesthesia.
+The tumescent liposuction technique eliminates both the need for general anesthesia and the need for IV narcotics and sedatives.
 The tumescent technique for liposuction

 - Constricts capillaries and prevents surgical blood loss

-- Provides fluid to the body by subcutaneous injection so that no IV fluids are needed.
+- It provides fluid to the body by subcutaneous injection so that no IV fluids are needed.